AlgebraicJulia/SemiringFactorizations.jl/README.md

 (I - A)X + B = X.
 ```

-This problem can be solved using the function `sldiv!`.
+This problem can be solved using the function `sldiv`.

 ```julia-repl
 julia> using LinearAlgebra, SemiringFactorizations